List of inactive United States Navy helicopter squadrons: Mine Countermeasure (HM) squadrons

-The HM designation was established in 1971 to designate Mine Countermeasures squadrons.
-Squadrons were equipped with variants of the Sikorsky H-53 Sea Stallion.
+The HM designation was established in 1971 to designate Mine Countermeasures squadrons when Helicopter Mine Countermeasures squadron TWELVE (HM-12) was established from a detachment of HC-6.
+That HC-6 detachment had been developing mine countermeasures equipment and procedures using converted H-3 Sea Kings (designated RH-3A) and later H-53 Sea Stallions (designated RH-53A) prior to its establishment as HM-12.
+In 1978 HM-14 and HM-16 were established from detachments of HM-12 following the HC numbering convention of even squadrons in the Atlantic Fleet.
+The first Pacific fleet squadron was not established until 1987 as HM-15.
 In addition to the primary mission of mine countermeasures HM squadrons often maintained detachments to provide heavy lift logistics to the Fleet.
-There were also two Navy Reserve HM squadrons established in 1986 and 1989 designated HM-18 and HM-19 which are listed in the "U. S. Navy Reserve Squadrons" section at the end of the article.
+There were also two Navy Reserve HM squadrons established in 1986 and 1989 designated HM-18 (Atlantic Fleet) and HM-19 (Pacific Fleet) which are listed in the "U. S. Navy Reserve Squadrons" section at the end of the article.

-In the 1990s the Navy began a transition from operating eight different type/model/series helicopters down to just two, the MH-60R and the MH-60S.
+In the 1990s the Navy began a multi-decade transition from operating eight different type/model/series helicopters aiming to reduce to just two by the 2010s, the MH-60R and the MH-60S.
 It recognized however that the replacement of the MH-53E in the mine countermeasures role was dependent on technology which had not yet matured.
 As a result, HM squadrons continued in service with the only helicopter capable of effectively conducting airborne mine countermeasures.
 In 2025 that technology finally matured enough to allow MH-60S helicopters of Sea Combat Squadrons (HSC) to assume the airborne mine countermeasures role in conjunction with mine warfare configured Littoral Combat Ships finally allowing for the retirement of the MH-53E.

 Note: The parenthetical (1st) and (2) appended to the two HM-12 entries below are not a part of the squadron designation system.
 They indicate that the designation was used more than once during the history of U.S. Naval Aviation and which use of the designation is indicated.

 Helicopter Mine Countermeasures Squadron TWELVE(1st):

 Established from Helicopter Support Squadron SIX's (HC-6) H-53 detachment and designated HM-12 (first use of the designation) on 1 April 1971.
 Operated as both an operational squadron and as the FRS.
 Both HM-14 and HM-16 were ultimately established from detachments of this squadron.
 Disestablished on 30 September 1994.